- 1. Introduction and Overview

 2.3.2 Writing Fellows

-In conjunction with Newnham and Lucy Cavendish Colleges, Selwyn enjoys the part-time services of a Writing Fellow funded by the Royal Literary Fund.
-It is the Writing Fellow’s role to assist undergraduates with their essay-writing skills.
-The Writing Fellow in 2017-18 is Ms Lizzie Collingham (email@example.com).
-Any junior member interested in setting up one or more sessions with Ms Collingham should contact her directly.
-The support they provide is not solely intended to support academic writing, but that is the major focus of the advice they give.
-It should not only be regarded as a remedial service.
+In conjunction with Newnham and Lucy Cavendish Colleges, Selwyn enjoys the part-time services of Writing Fellows funded by the Royal Literary Fund.
+In confidential, one-to-one tutorials, it is the Writing Fellow’s role to assist students with their essay-writing skills.
+The Writing Fellow in 2018-19 is Mr Christopher Moncrieff (email: email@example.com).
+Any student wishing to set up one or more sessions with Mr Moncrieff should contact him directly.
+The support the Writing Fellow provides is not solely intended to help improve academic writing, although that is the major focus of the advice they give.
+Nor should it be regarded as purely a remedial service.
 Many students writing at a very sophisticated level also benefit from the extra edge and clarity that the Writing Fellow can help them to achieve in their prose.
-Nor is this only useful for arts students.
-All can and do benefit from their advice.
+It is also worth noting that this is not only useful for Arts students: the Writing Fellow is often a scientific author and all can benefit from their advice.

 2.3.3 The Language Centre

 The well-equipped Language Centre, located in Downing Place, runs courses in a number of languages.
 It also incorporates an Independent Learning Centre with audio-visual materials in an unrivalled range of languages.
 Anyone interested in using these facilities should visit the Enquiry Point located in the Centre.
 (NB: Those reading Modern Languages or Asian & Middle Eastern Studies are given tours of the Centre as part of their Faculty’s induction process.)
 Where the Centre charges fees for some of its courses students become eligible for a 50% reimbursement of course fees on production of the receipt and a copy of the certificate issued by the Language Centre to the Tutorial Office Manager.

 You might begin by visiting the Centre’s website at: